scmacdon/aws-doc-sdk-examples/javav2/usecases/creating_neptune_lambda/README.md

  - All necessary networking and security configurations

-This is a quick and recommended way to get a working Neptune environment that you can immediately use for this use case.
+This is a quick way to get a working Neptune environment that you can immediately use for this use case.

 ### Add data to the database